Difference Between Scrum vs Kanban

 Below is the top 17 comparison between Scrum vs Kanban:

-Below are the key differences between scrum and kanban:
+Below are the key differences between scrum vs kanban:

 - Cadence: Scrum has regular fixed-length sprints ranges for two weeks, while kanban has a continuous flow and has no fixed time of completion.